gandev/meteor-server-eval/README.md

 *    exports: "ServerEval" symbol which provides the following functions:
      - .results() / returns a Meteor.Collection cursor with all evaluation results
+     - .metadata() / returns a Meteor.Collection cursor with various infos like a list with supported packages
      - .eval(expression, package) / calls "eval" function with the given expression in package context if supported
      - .clear() / removes all evaluation results